RCS prediction and optimization for anomalous reflection metasurfaces using Floquet analysis: measurements: Measurement methods

-The RCS measurements have been made with a specific 3D measurement facility at the CEA-CESTA, presented in \cite{Massaloux2014}.
-It consists of an antenna attached on an armature, mounted on a rotating axis.
-A motor drives the rotation of the whole structure giving access to bistatic RCS measurements.
-This facility is usually exploited in a monostatic configuration, but, for the current study, an transmitting antenna was added, illuminating the metasurface under normal incidence.
-The situation is depicted in Figure \ref{fig_under_test} where both antennas are at a distance ${r = 4}$~m from the target.\\
+The RCS measurements have been made with a specific 3D measurement facility at the CEA-CESTA, presented in~\cite{Massaloux2014}.
+The transmitting antenna is fixed and illuminates the metasurface under normal incidence, with a TM ($\boldsymbol{E}$ is contained in the reflection plane) polarisation.
+The receiving antenna is mounted on a rotating axis, also receiving in TM polarisation.
+The situation is depicted in Figure~\ref{fig_under_test} where both antennas are at a distance ${r = 4}$~m from the metasurface.

-For obvious obstruction reasons, bistatic angles $\theta$ for which ${\lvert \theta \rvert < 10^\circ}$ are not accessible.
-This is not a problem since the incidences of interest are ${\theta = \pm 60^\circ}$.
+For obvious obstruction reasons, observation angles $\theta$ for which ${\lvert \theta \rvert < 10^\circ}$ are not accessible.
+This is not a problem since the observation angles of interest are ${\theta = \pm 60^\circ}$.
 The facility in this configuration then gives access to angles from $10^\circ$ to $90^\circ$.
-The target was flipped after the first angular sweep to reach negative incidences.
-Despite the fact that the optimisation has been performed at a unique frequency, measurements are made over a 2~GHz to 18~GHz frequency range to apply spatial filtering, hence removing the contribution of the measurement environment to the received signal.
+The metasurface was flipped after the first angular sweep to reach negative observation angles.
+The calibrations are made with measurements on a canonical target, namely a standard metallic sphere with known analytical RCS, in the same conditions as with metasurface measurements.
+Despite the fact that the optimisation has been performed at a unique frequency, measurements are made over a 2~GHz to 18~GHz frequency range to apply spatial filtering.
+A classical time-gating approach is used.
+The wideband $S$ parameter measurements are exploited in the time (or distance) domain to remove the contribution of the antenna-target-room interaction from the received signal.
+An empty room measurement is also performed without any target, and the resulting $S$ parameter is subtracted from the metasurface $S$ parameter measurement.
+This procedure allows withdrawing the antenna-room interactions from the gathered signal.
+The above-mentioned RCS measurement techniques allows us to avoid the use of great quantities of absorbing materials or special equipments and chambers.
+Only a few absorbing materials are used in the vicinity of the receiving antenna to avoid non direct paths that are close to the direct path, which would not be easy to filter out from raw data.
+Finally, RCS values in decibels are obtained taking the logarithm of the subtracted, calibrated and filtered $S$ parameters modulus.